Belco's specific laser criteria leads to increased production with Mazak 8kW fiber laser

 Stewart said, “Etching part numbers and job numbers, speeds up the process in the long run by reducing work for the operator, plus once the part is hit with paint, you can’t even see the etch anymore.
 The plasma machine didn’t have a transfer table so you would need to unload, load, and transfer then it would start cutting.
 This meant it was necessary to have one person running the machine and another person unloading and loading the material.
 This is not the case anymore.
 We just toss the material on the table and tell it to go.”

-Whether you are replacing over a decade old machine or purchasing your first laser, adding high-power fiber lasers to your fabrication operations result in higher throughput and higher quality parts.
+Whether you are replacing over a decade old machine or purchasing your first laser, adding high-power fiber lasers to your fabrication operations results in higher throughput and higher quality parts.